uboat.net

 CargoCoal

-Notes on loss At 07.01 hours on 23 Jan, 1940, U-18 fired a G7e torpedo at a small steamer and observed a hit near the bridge and the sinking of the vessel in 30 seconds.
+At 07.01 hours on 23 January 1940, U-18 fired a G7e torpedo at a small steamer and observed a hit on the starboard side near the bridge and the sinking of the vessel within 40 seconds about 100 miles southeast of Shetland Islands.
 The U-boat had spotted the ship at 00.50 hours and missed her with a first torpedo at 06.49 hours.
-Its victim was very likely the unescorted and neutral Bisp (Master Rolf Kvilhaug) which was reported missing en route from England to Norway.
+Its victim was very likely the unescorted and neutral Bisp (Master Rolf Kvilhaug) which was reported missing en route from the UK to Norway.

 More infoMore on this vessel